KRohrmeier/ArtistsCollective-WorldMap/README.md

 Note: the art itself is not mine.
-If this were a real website, the art would have been commissioned from one of the artists of the collective to help showcase the very reason d'etre for the site.
+If this were a real website, the art would have been commissioned from one of the artists of the collective to help showcase the very _raison d'être_ for the site.

 I'm proud this website was voted "Best in Class" for design integrity, clear interface, and visual appeal.